When is the right time for you to make a move overseas?

 I’m curious about how things work, how people live, and the differences and contrasts place to place.

 Now that Lief and I are bona-fide empty-nesters, we’re looking at the world map anew.
-We’re dividing our time between Panama, where our Live and Invest Overseas operation is based… and Paris, where we just really like to hang out.
+We’re dividing our time between Panama, where our Live And Invest Overseas operation is based… and Paris, where we really like to hang out and from where I write today.

 Now that our schedule isn’t dictated by our children’s school calendars, we’re indulging every opportunity to venture beyond those two points.